What Is AiGC? Alberta iGaming Corporation Role

 AiGC's commercial role

 For readers, this matters because commercial readiness is not the same as being named in a public list.
 A brand may be preparing for Alberta, speaking publicly about launch, collecting pre-registration interest or appearing in industry coverage before the commercial side is complete.
 This site therefore avoids treating registry visibility as a complete public sign of launch activity.
+The full process is mapped in how Alberta iGaming registration works.

 AGLC vs AiGC: the practical difference